 A catalyst by definition must reduce the energy barrier for formation of the transition state.
 To design transition-state-stabilizing interactions, computational protein design groups have incorporated transition-state or high-energy intermediate state structures into design calculations.
-These efforts have yielded experimentally verified new catalytic proteins.^{1-3} However, substantial challenges still prevent routine or reliable design of enzymes.
-One major challenge is in finding energy functions that are fast enough for large calculations but that still provide informative approximations of electrostatic and desolvation effects in the protein environment.^{4,5} This paper focuses on another fundamental challenge, the need to represent the large translational, rotational, and conformational freedoms of a small molecule within already astronomically large sequence design calculations.
+These efforts have yielded experimentally verified new catalytic proteins.
+However, substantial challenges still prevent routine or reliable design of enzymes.
+One major challenge is in finding energy functions that are fast enough for large calculations but that still provide informative approximations of electrostatic and desolvation effects in the protein environment.
+This paper focuses on another fundamental challenge, the need to represent the large translational, rotational, and conformational freedoms of a small molecule within already astronomically large sequence design calculations.

 Here we define protein design as the selection of amino acid sequences such that the resulting protein occupies a given three-dimensional fold and has desired functional properties.
-Earlier experiments sought to redesign full protein sequences or confer increased thermostability,^{6,7} but newer work has successfully introduced other properties including catalytic activity, conformational specificity, ligand affinity, and even novel protein folds.^{1-3, 8-10} In these examples, side-chain placement algorithms were used to select from a set of discrete, probable side-chain rotamers using energy functions tuned to produce thermostable proteins.
-These calculations represent difficult optimization problems11 and they can also be large-a sample calculation performed on a typical enzyme active site yields more than 1065 possible sequence combinations, even when excluding movements of the small molecule.
+Earlier experiments sought to redesign full protein sequences or confer increased thermostability, but newer work has successfully introduced other properties, including catalytic activity, conformational specificity, ligand affinity, and even novel protein folds.
+In these examples, sidechain placement algorithms were used to select from a set of discrete, probable sidechain rotamers using energy functions tuned to produce thermostable proteins.
+These calculations represent difficult optimization problems and they can also be large-a sample calculation performed on a typical enzyme active site yields more than 10 possible sequence combinations, even when excluding movements of the small molecule.

-The computational demands of sequence selection prevent ligand positioning using standard docking procedures, which often approximate or neglect side-chain flexibility.12 Approaches developed specifically for the purpose of enzyme and binding site design have introduced other schemes to limit the calculation size.
-Looger et al. used stationary, inflexible ligand poses in a large number of individual protein design calculations and demonstrated experimentally that several of the resulting proteins had high ligand affinity.9 Lilien et al. reported and experimentally validated an ensemble-based method that allows ligand translation and rotation simultaneously with side-chain optimization but only permits mutation of two or three amino acid positions at a time.13 Chakrabarti et al. described a method for sequence design that neglects conformational and positional ligand flexibility and has not been experimentally tested.^{14, 15}
+The computational demands of sequence selection prevent ligand positioning using standard docking procedures, which often approximate or neglect sidechain flexibility.
+Approaches developed specifically for the purpose of enzyme and binding site design have introduced other schemes to limit the calculation size.
+Looger et al. used stationary, inflexible ligand poses in a large number of individual protein design calculations and demonstrated experimentally that several of the resulting proteins had high ligand affinity.
+Lilien et al. reported and experimentally validated an ensemble-based method that allows ligand translation and rotation simultaneously with sidechain optimization but only permits mutation of two or three amino acid positions at a time.

+Chakrabarti et al. described a method for sequence design that neglects conformational and positional ligand flexibility and has not been experimentally tested.

 To design new enzyme active sites, a ligand placement method must be able to select side chains in many positions and must consider rotational, translational, and conformational freedom of the small molecule.
-Previously, methods for the design of catalytic proteins treated high-energy-state structures of the reacting molecules as extensions of contacting amino acid side-chain rotamers.
-A two-step procedure was utilized, where ligands, anchoring side chains, and other catalytic side chains were placed through a geometric screening procedure and surrounding side chains were designed in a second step.^{1, 16-18} We have developed a process for ligand placement in computational protein design calculations that expands upon previous work and that allows ligand rotation, translation, and conformational freedom to be explored combinatorially within the sequence design calculation itself.
-The implementation of ligand placement procedures within the context of the pairwise-decomposable protein design framework makes it possible to use a single energy function that can be parameterized as needed to reproduce experimental data.
+The new catalytic proteins of Bolon and Mayo and Dwyer et al (this article, by Dwyer et al. has been retracted since the publication of this manuscript) were designed by treating high-energy-state structures of the reacting molecules as extensions of contacting amino acid sidechain rotamers.
+In the latter case, a two-step procedure was utilized, where ligands, anchoring side chains, and other catalytic side chains were placed through a geometric screening procedure and surrounding side chains were designed in a second step.
+We have developed a process for ligand placement in computational protein design calculations that expands upon previous work and that allows ligand rotation, translation, and conformational freedom to be explored combinatorially within the sequence design calculation itself.
+The implementation of ligand placement procedures within the context of the pairwisedecomposable protein design framework makes it possible to use a single energy function that can be parameterized as needed to reproduce experimental data.